Mary Fedden: Later career

-In 1995 the writer and critic Mel Gooding wrote a monograph on her work tracing her long career up to her marriage to Julian Trevelyan and their life together on the Thames at Chiswick, London.
+In 1995, the writer and critic Mel Gooding wrote a monograph on Fedden's work tracing her long career up to her marriage to Julian Trevelyan and their life together on the Thames at Chiswick, London.
 In 2007, a second book on Fedden written by Christopher Andreae was published, tracing her whole career up to 2006.

-From 1984, Fedden held the post of President of the RWA, up until 1988, the same year her husband Julian Trevelyan died.
+From 1984, Fedden held the post of President of the Royal West of England Academy (RWA), up until 1988, the same year her husband Julian Trevelyan died.
 She was an academician of the Royal Academy and received an honorary doctorate from the University of Bath.
 She also received an OBE and an honorary degree from the University of Durham (2009) for her work.

-For many years, Fedden was a close friend of the former television presenter, Anna Ford.
+For many years, Fedden was a close friend of the former television presenter Anna Ford.
 Fedden remained a prolific and popular painter until her death in 2012.
 She continued to live and work in the studio she shared with her husband from the 1940s on the River Thames, London.
 She died, aged 96, in London.